M-Tuning: Prompt Tuning with Mitigated Label Bias in Open-Set Scenarios: Investigation of Open Words

 In this setting, open words are selected manually as the true names of the open-set data.
 According to the results in the Table~\ref{tab:true_open}, the comprehensive performance achieved under the ``True Open" setting is slightly inferior to that under the ``No Using" setting.
 In addition, we compare the average text similarities between the selected open words and closed-set classes based on the validation of the necessity of knowing the true names of the open-set data in Sec.~\ref{sec:necessity}.
-By filling the closed-set classes and open words into the learned prompts, the similarities between them are calculated on the embeddings extracted by the text encoder of CLIP, as shown in Table~\ref{tab:word_relationship}.
+By filling the closed-set classes and open words into the prompts, the similarities between them are calculated on the embeddings extracted by the text encoder of CLIP, as shown in the Table~\ref{tab:word_relationship}.

-Combining the comparisons of the performance in the Table~\ref{tab:true_open} and the word similarities in Table~\ref{tab:word_relationship}, we could observe that \emph{the lower similarities between the open words and close-set classes contribute to better performance}, especially the better closed-set classification accuracy.
+Combining the comparisons of the performance in the Table~\ref{tab:true_open} and the word similarities in the Table~\ref{tab:word_relationship}, we could observe that \emph{the lower similarities between the open words and close-set classes may contribute to better performance}, especially the better closed-set classification accuracy.